liusida/CS228/scaffolding.md

 At first user can do digits 0 and 1.

-If user successfully do 1 X=2 times, unlock the next digit 2.
+If user successfully do 1 several times, unlock the next digit 2.

-If user successfully do 2 X=2 times, unlock 3, so on and so forth.
+If user successfully do 2 several times, unlock 3, so on and so forth.

 If there's no next digit to unlock, go to next level.

-X is adjustable.

 ## Level 2. less hints